A categorification of Quinn's finite total homotopy TQFT with application to TQFTs and once-extended TQFTs derived from strict omega-groupoids: The homotopy underpinning of the once-extended Quinn TQFT

-The first step is exactly as when we constructed the horizontal composition of HF fibrant resolved 2-spans.
-Namely, we perform the obvious pullback along the common horizontal spans of $\W_1$ and $\W_2$.
-This yields the following HF fibrant window,
+We want to construct a vertical composite, $\W_2 \#_1 \W_1$, which should be a HF resolved 2-span, such that $\W_2 \#_1 \W_1\colon (p_2,M_2,p_2') \To (q_1,N_1,q_1')$.
+We do this in two steps.
+Firstly, as when we constructed the horizontal composition of HF fibrant resolved 2-spans, we perform the obvious pullback along the common horizontal spans of $\W_1$ and $\W_2$.
+This yields the HF fibrant window,

 Here, given $(\ell_2,\ell_1) \in L_2\times_{M_1} L_2$, we have written

 To prove that $\W_2 \#_1'\W_1$ is a HF fibrant window, we can use the same argument that we used for the horizontal composition of HF resolved 2-spans; see \S \ref{sec:horcomp}.